postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_apis.md

 warning: false
 ---

-You can create and manage your APIs in the workspace.
-You will be able to create, read, update, and delete (CRUD) APIs using Postman.
-This section describes the following topics:
+APIs reside in your workspace, just like your collections.
+This section walks you through how you can create, read, update, and delete APIs in Postman:

 * [Creating an API](#creating-an-api)
 * [Opening and viewing an API](#Opening-and-viewing-an-API])